 How to submit a Generic drug application?

 The applicant can submit the application through an online platform PRISM (Pharmaceutical Regulatory and Information System.
-All administrative documents under Module 1 or Part I must be submitted in soft copy in PRISM and other parts of the documents may be submitted online via PRISM or in a CD/DVD labeled with the required information.
+Submit all administrative documents under Module 1 or Part I in soft copy through PRISM, and submit other parts of the documents online via PRISM or on a CD/DVD labeled with the required information.

 Timelines for screening and evaluation of GDA

 - Screening time for the application through three evaluation routes takes 50 working days.
 Screening time starts from the date of receipt of the application dossier.

 - The timeline may change if the applicant is required to provide clarification or additional information in response to insufficient queries.

 The authority screens the application for any deficiency and upon correction and fulfillment of details.
 The regulatory authority accepts the application if it feels complete.
 The regulatory authority evaluates the application and notifies the regulatory decision as follows.